 Indoor window air conditioners are famous for more than just cooling an area.
 Not many people are aware that the vents inside the units are a breeding ground for black mold and mildew.
 Even though condensation runs from it to the outdoors, the build-up forms in and around the ducts and coils as the cold air makes its way through the system, creating the perfect breeding ground for mold that thrives with moisture.

-Mold production and growth in window A/C units is a much more serious problem than what homeowners are aware.
-Every time the unit is turned on, small invisible spores of mold constantly fill the air.
+Mold production and growth in A/C is a much more serious problem than what homeowners are aware.
+Every time it is turned on, small invisible spores of mold constantly fill the air.
 That is why Cleaning Your Window AC Unit, Avoid Mold and Mildew is important.

 Mold grows and spreads fast and easy and before you are aware of its presence, you can have mold spreading and growing throughout the area.
 Once this happens it doesn’t take long for the mold to begin spreading and growing all over the home.
 Mold and mildew is Why Cleaning A Window Air Conditioner Is As Important As Cold Air